bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

       &{$a3+$b3;%.3f}

-It is also possible to use '~' in place of the integer row number to refer to the row that is one above the current row.
+It is also possible to use '~' in place of the integer row number to refer to the row that is immediately above the current row.
 In the following example the second row is the result of computing the difference of number in the first column against the number above it.